c4dt/byzcoin/pkg/cothority/personhood/README.md

-1. Create a new email user in the https://login.c4dt.org frontend - make sure that there are appropriate recovery options in case you loose the private key.
+1. Create a new email user in the https://login.c4dt.org frontend - make sure that there are appropriate recovery options in case you lose the private key.
 2. Add a new DARC to the email user and call it `EmailDarc` - of course you can choose another name.
 3. Add a device to the user and call it `Email`.